-Photography used to be a window to the truth – to freeze time, capture moments and document changes.
-But the proliferation of photography today may have inadvertently brought about an opposite trend – to hide truths, and even mask reality.
+Photography used to be a window to the truth — to freeze time, capture moments and document changes.
+But the proliferation of photography today may have inadvertently brought about an opposite trend – to hide truths or even mask reality.
 I think the change is a reflection of the time.
 People in the past were fascinated with photography as a means to capture the zeitgeist.
 Today, people are fascinated with photography as a means to hide imperfections.

-Instagram has made photography accessible to the layman, and proliferated the photography craft to the masses – which is a good thing.
+Instagram has made photography accessible to the layman and proliferated the photography craft to the masses, which is a good thing.
 But what is missing is perhaps the appreciation that photography is more than just beautiful photos.

 Instead, what is the story behind the photo?
 What is the context and why is it important?

 In your opinion, what is the most misunderstood aspect of this craft?

 That photography has to be beautiful.
 Photography is more than just beautiful photos.
 It is also a means to tell a story.

 If the world had no photographs to tell its story, what sort of world would it be?